These Cherry Shortbread Cookies are simple to make and full of buttery flavor. Minimal ingredients and a no-fail cookie recipe.

 Instructions

-- Dip the bottom of a drinking glass into sugar and gently press each cookie until it is 1/2 inch thick.
+- Place them on your prepared baking sheets.
+Take the bottom of a drinking glass, dip it in sugar, and gently press down on each dough ball to flatten it to about 1/2 inch thick.

 Notes